Pasokification: Scotland

+Wales

-Pasokification has not taken place in Wales, where Welsh Labour have consistently held the Welsh devolved government derived from the Senedd (Welsh Assembly/Parliament) from when it was first established in 1999.
+Pasokification did not take place in Wales until 2026, Welsh Labour consistently held the Welsh devolved government derived from the Senedd (Welsh Assembly/Parliament) from when it was first established in 1999 until 2026.
 It is practically impossible for any one party to win an outright majority in the Welsh electoral system - a combination of SMDP and an adjusted regional list vote known as AMS.
-However, Welsh Labour have won a working-majority (30/60 seats) a number of times, including in the May 2021 Senedd elections where their English and Scottish equivalents underperformed in local and national elections.
-Though Welsh Labour has successfully retained control of the devolved administration, the share of Labour seats from Wales in the Westminster House of Commons has slightly declined since 1945.
+However, Welsh Labour won a working-majority (30/60 seats) a number of times, including in the May 2021 Senedd elections where their English and Scottish equivalents underperformed in local and national elections.
+Welsh Labour's success was credited to their adoption of 'clear red water'; a strategy which saw them resist privatisation and distance themselves from the national Labour party.The share of Labour seats from Wales in the Westminster House of Commons has slightly declined since 1945.
 Labour lost some vote share in Wales in 2024, but gained 9 seats, mostly due to the Conservative-Reform split.